 - What is Samuel?

-- Samuel is a free, open-source voice AI desktop assistant for macOS.
-He watches your screen, listens to system audio, browses the web with a real browser, and writes his own tools on demand using GPT-5.5.
-He runs locally on your Mac and is released under the MIT license.
+- Samuel is a free, open-source voice-first AI companion for macOS — wake-word activated ("Hey Samuel"), speaks back in under half a second, sees your screen and hears your system audio when you allow it, drives any Mac app, browses the web like a human, and writes his own tools on demand using GPT-5.5.
+Released under the MIT license.

 - How is Samuel different from ChatGPT, Siri, or Alexa?